Biret Armanaz

-Biret Armanaz (بيرة ارمناز) is a Syrian village located in Armanaz Nahiyah in Harem District, Idlib.
-According to the Syria Central Bureau of Statistics (CBS), Biret Armanaz had a population of 320 in the 2004 census.
+Biret Armanaz (بيرة ارمناز) is a village in Armanaz Subdistrict of Harem District in Idlib Governorate, north-western Syria.
+The village lies in the northern countryside of Idlib.
+According to the Syria Central Bureau of Statistics (CBS), As of 2004 Biret Armanaz had a population of 320 According to the 2004 census.
+Agriculture forms a major part of the towns local economy, with crops including wheat, vegetables, and olives.